diridari/CPP-Argument-Parser/README.md

 It is possible to define call back function that gets invoked if the corresponding arguments get parsed.

 For each argument it is possible to define a short version, a long version a help message.
-Additional it is possible to mark one argument as required, an pre-defined set of additional parameters, the number of expected parameter’s (per argument e.g `-o <file>`).
+Additional it is possible to mark one argument as required, an pre-defined set of additional parameters, the number of expected parameter’s per argument e.g one additional parather for open, the filepath: `-o <file>`.

 Each argument is separated by an space or is can be joined by <”>